 This chapter presents the results from the questionnaire sent out to experts in the Swedish battery value chain.
 For an overview of the respondents, see Method.
-The questionnaire was scoped to capture the competence needs and demand from the industry, but does not investigate the capacity demand.
+The guestionnaire was scoped to capture the competence needs and demand from the industry, but does not investigate the capacity demand.
 The results are structured in accordance with the competence framework presented in the previous chapter, see Figure 6.
 First, an overview of all general skills and competences is provided, followed by details for each respective category.
 Second, an overview of all specific skills and competences requiring deep knowledge is presented, followed by each specific category.

 The respondents were asked to rank the level of importance of different competences for the sustainable battery value chain.
-To analyse the results, the weighted point method was used © Sopra Steria Group 2022 16 av 62 with the following weights: not important = 1, slightly important = 2, moderately important = 3, important = 4, very important = 5.
+To analyse the results, weighted point method was used with the following weights:

+- 1 = Not important

+- 2 = Slightly important

+- 3 = Moderately important

+- 4 = Important

+- 5 = Very important

-Before the respondents were shown the respective competences and categories, they were asked the question "Which strategic and critical competences do you believe are lacking in order to enable a sustainable battery value chain in Sweden?"
+Before the respondents were shown the respective competences and categories, they were asked the guestion "Which strategic and critical competences do you believe are lacking in order to enable a sustainable battery value chain in Sweden?"
 This was done for two reasons.
 Firstly, to control for response bias in the sample.
 Secondly, to not limit answers to the predetermined competences identified from the literature review.
 The respondents were also given the option to add competences and comments throughout the questionnaire in open text boxes.
 To analyse the open-ended questions, the open coding scheme by Yin [41] was used, where themes and concepts were coded in accordance with the competences in the specific and general categories.
-The coded answers covered 73% of all statements included in the questionnaire, meaning we had sufficient coverage with the competence categories presented in the aforementioned framework, see Figure 6.
+The coded answers covered 73% of all statements included in the questionnaire, meaning we had sufficient coverage of the competence categories presented in the aforementioned framework, see Figure 6.

-The competences that respondents saw as strategic/critical and that could not be directly connected to a specific code/statement included in the questionnaire was knowledge of; the whole battery value chain (12)4, industrial processes (9), cell manufacturing (8), practical experience (6), energy storage (5), active materials (5), future batteries (3), basic STEM/battery education (2), charging infrastructure (2), electric driveline (2), sustainable chemistry (2) and control of complex systems (1).
+The competences that respondents saw as strategic/critical and that could not be directly connected to a specific code/statement included in the guestionnaire was knowledge of; the whole battery value chain (12), industrial processes (9), cell manufacturing (8), practical experience (6), energy storage (5), active materials (5), future batteries (3), basic STEM/battery education (2), charging infrastructure (2), electric driveline (2), sustainable chemistry (2) and control of complex systems (1).
 The need for employees to have knowledge of the whole battery value chain was mentioned by several respondents.
 This underscores the importance of general skills and the need for employees to build a holistic understanding of the entire value chain in conjunction with their respective disciplines and specific skills.

-4 Number of times a competence was mentioned is shown inside the parentheses. $\odot$ Sopra Steria Group 2022 17 av 62
+Number of times a competence was mentioned is shown inside the parentheses.

-5.1.
-General competences for batteries
+General competences for batteries 5.1.

-Figure 7.
 The importance of different general competences based on the answers from the questionnaire.

-Overall, the general competences of life-cycle analysis, circular product design strategies, and systems thinking are the most important competences to develop.
+Overall, the general competences life-cycle analysis, circular product design strategies, and systems thinking are the most important competences to develop.
 The general competence life-cycle analysis with the highest average ranking, had a score of 4,28, closely followed by circular product design strategies with a score of 4,25 and systems thinking with 4,22.
 On the other end of the spectrum, the least important competence to develop is understanding of privacy/GDPR with a score of 3,15 and the second least important being developing performance measures and indicators with a score of 3,75.
-Even though understanding of privacy/GDPR is an outlier with a lower average it is still considered moderately important.
+Even though understanding of privacy/GDPR is an outlier with a lower average, it is still considered moderately important.